Documentation Index

 SCHEDULE_EVENT | Yes | Allowed |

-Financial actions (anything that moves balances or increments counters) are blocked because a suspended or closed participant should not accumulate value.
-Metadata actions are allowed because you still need to manage inactive accounts: tagging a participant with fraud_confirmed, setting attributes for audit trails, or adjusting tiers during a review period.
+Balance and counter actions are blocked because a suspended or closed participant should not accumulate value.
+Metadata actions (tags, attributes, tiers) are allowed because you still need to manage inactive accounts: tagging a participant with fraud_confirmed, setting attributes for audit trails, or adjusting tiers during a review period.

 How this affects events